Loss of bone supporting the teeth is the main result of periodontal disease, which is also called gum disease.

 DON’T LIKE THAT GUMMY SMILE?

 Unlike most periodontal surgery which includes the removal or recontouring of bone, a gingivectomy is when only the gum tissue is removed or recontoured.
-This can be done with a conventional blade, or using some type of electrosurgery type tool, which removes tissue as well as cauterizes it to help control bleeding.
+This can be done with a conventional blade, or using some type of electrosurgery type tool or laser, which removes tissue as well as cauterizes it to help control bleeding.

 CROWN EXPOSURE FOR ORTHODONTIC AIDED ERUPTION: